Written by Jessica Jordan

 - Cereals & purees: Pre-measure baby cereal into covered containers and add breast milk or formula when ready to serve.
 Consider soft, baby food pouches over jar food to avoid breakage.
 If necessary, pack a couple of baby spoons and sippy cups along with bibs in a zip-seal bag (include a spare zip-seal bag for used spoons, cups, and bibs).

-- Feeding seat of high chair: Rather than lugging a full standing high chair, parents can save on space by packing a small feeding seat or a travel high chair.
+- Feeding seat of high chair: Rather than lugging a full standing high chair, parents can save on space by packing a small feeding seat or a travel high chair (there are some great ones that attach to basically any dining chair).

 - Care Supplies: